Apiquet/DeepLearningFrameworkFromScratch/README.md

 ## Project

-[This article](https://apiquet.com/2020/03/28/neural-net-from-scratch-part-1/) describes how to implement a neural network from scratch.
-It will first explain the principle of gradient descent using the differential approach (2D example implementation), then, using the perturbation approach (3D example implementation).
+[This article](https://apiquet.com/2020/03/28/neural-net-from-scratch-part-1/) describes how to implement a gradient descent using the differential approach (2D example implementation), then, using the perturbation approach (3D example implementation).

-[This article](https://apiquet.com/2020/05/02/neural-network-from-scratch-part-2/) shows how to create a set of non-linearly separable data and how to implement a FCN: activation functions, linear layer, softmax, MSE loss function, training function and how to build a neural network.
+[This article](https://apiquet.com/2020/05/02/neural-network-from-scratch-part-2/) shows how to create a set of non-linearly separable data and how to implement a FCN from scratch using numpy: linear layers, activation functions, loss and training function.

-[This article](https://apiquet.com/2020/07/18/deep-learning-framework-from-scratch-part-3/) shows the implementation of Convolution, Flatten, Max and Mean Pooling layers.
-It will also explained how to implement some good features provided by a Deep Learning Framework such as: saving and loading a model to deploy it somewhere, getting its number of parameters, drawing learning curves, printing its description.
+[This article](https://apiquet.com/2020/07/18/deep-learning-framework-from-scratch-part-3/) shows the implementation of a full Deep Learning Framework with only numpy.
+It implements: convolution, Flatten, Max and Mean Pooling layers.
+It also explains how to implement some good features provided by a Deep Learning Framework such as: saving and loading a model to deploy it somewhere, getting its number of parameters, drawing learning curves, printing its description, getting its confusion matrix, etc.

 ## Layer implementation: